mrakgr/The-Spiral-Language/readme.md

 All the cases in pattern matching clause with dynamic data must have the same type.
 Got: [type_lit (A), type_lit (B)]
 ```
 The error message gives an indication of what is wrong.
 In Spiral, the match case is not what triggers unboxing - the operations that actually need to unbox the union type are what do it.
-That means literal, type literal, tuple, module and others.
+That means literal, type literal, type equality, tuple and module patterns.
 This applies even to those patterns that have nothing to do with the variable's type and would have been expected to be skipped.

 It gets worse.
 Spiral's is really aggressive at rewriting the terms it is unboxing even if they are outside its intended scope.
 ```